Where and How to Perturb: On the Design of Perturbation Guidance in Diffusion and Flow Models: Controlling Head-Level Attention Perturbation

 Both the guidance scale $w$ and interpolation parameter $u$ influence the strength of perturbation, often affecting saturation and structural fidelity.
 This raises the question of whether adjusting $u$ offers any advantage over simply tuning $w$.

-Fig.~\ref{fig:interpolation-parameter-vs-guidance-scale-pag} visualizes metric values over a grid of $(w, u)$ pairs, where brighter regions indicate better performance and red boxes denote optimal configurations. \textbf{Across most metrics, the best-performing setting occurs at $u < 1.0$,} indicating that full replacement (i.e., $u=1$ as in PAG) is often suboptimal.
+Fig.~\ref{fig:interpolation-parameter-vs-guidance-scale-pag} in Appendix visualizes metric values over a grid of $(w, u)$ pairs, where brighter regions indicate better performance and red boxes denote optimal configurations. \textbf{Across most metrics, the best-performing setting occurs at $u < 1.0$,} indicating that full replacement (i.e., $u=1$ as in PAG) is often suboptimal.
 These results underscore the importance of explicitly controlling perturbation strength via interpolation, rather than relying solely on the guidance scale.
+Due to space limitations, we defer a detailed discussion of the effectiveness of SoftPAG and the selection of $u$ and $w$ to Appendix~\ref{sup:sec:softpag_hyperparam}.